 Comfort is key.
 When choosing your electric razor, look for one with an ergonomic handle and floating or flexing heads.
 You also want a model that is easy to clean, easy to lubricate, and easy to replace the blades so you can keep it in optimum working condition.
 If you intend on shaving in the shower, you will need an electric razor that is safe to get wet.

 Electric razors vary greatly, from providing just a basic shave to offering significant bells and whistles.
-Along with quality of manufacture and durability, the features included with an electric razor drive the price and value.
+Along with the quality of manufacture and durability, the features included with an electric razor drive the price and value.

 The key component of any electric razor, the blades actually remove the hair from your face.
 There are two common types of electric razor blades: foil and rotary.
 Foil razors use straight blades under a thin, but strong, metal sheet.
 Rotary shavers employ rotating cutting heads topped by mesh disks.
 Foil razors generally perform better, particularly for people with thick facial hair.
 They’re also more expensive, and the cutting head is more delicate, requiring better protection if carried in your luggage or gym bag.